MariaSokolova/Caesar-cipher-CLI-tool/caesar-cipher/README.md

 The 'action' can take the value of 'encode' or 'decode'

-If 'input' and/or 'output' options are absent, then reading and writing well be carried out from/to the command line
+If 'input' and/or 'output' options are absent, then reading and writing will be carried out from/to the command line

 ### Example of usage: